dafyddcrosby/docs.daveops.net/rust.md

 <!-- TODO
 * Using rand crate 0.7+
-* rust fmt
-* enums are a little fuzzy - especially using impl on them
-* revisit how Option works (ch 6.1)
-* match keyword seems conceptually similar to switch in other langs
 * crate paths/files (ch 7.5)
 * The ? operator (ch 9.2)
 * Traits still kind of hand-wavy (10.2)